1F47E/go-shaihulud/README.md

 - Chat is working over tor connection with RSA encryption and keys exchange.
 - Messages are encrypted with RSA public key of the recipient.

-- GUI is not implemented yet, but you can chat via terminal.
+- TUI is not implemented yet, but you can chat via terminal.

 # Connection flow
 - Client A starts the tor server, generates access key, which is onion address encrypted with a password